paradigmxyz/alphanet/README.md

 ### Running AlphaNet

-Running alphanet will require running additional infrastructure for the archival L1 node.
+Running AlphaNet will require running additional infrastructure for the archival L1 node.
 These instructions are a guide for running the AlphaNet OP-stack node only.

 For instructions on running the full AlphaNet OP stack, including the L1 node, see the [Reth book section on running the OP stack](https://paradigmxyz.github.io/reth/run/optimism.html), using the `alphanet` binary instead of `op-reth`.